Its-utsav/the-javascript-typescript/Namaste-JavaScript/05-pure-basics-of-js/08-event-loop.md

   });
   ```
 - as above code encounter first DOM APIs will find id with `btn` value than `addEventListener` will add event to that html element that have `btn` id value
-- for in this case `click` event attached to element with callback function to be execute , in `Web API` environment
+- for in this case `click` event attached to element with callback (handler) function to be execute , in `Web API` environment ,it wait in `Web API` environment for further execution
 - `console.log("End");` this line use `Web API's` console API and log on console
-- user whenever click on Button function from web environment added into the `Callback Queue` and than with the help of `Event Loop` it will add into the stack than execute
+- user whenever click on Button function from `Web API` environment added into the `Callback Queue` and than with the help of `Event Loop` it will add into the stack than execute the handler function
-- here we understand why `Callback Queue` is needed ? why not from web environment function directly added into the stack ?
+- here we understand why `Callback Queue` is needed ? why not from `Web API` environment function directly added into the stack ?
-- When user click multiple type assume 6 times than 6 time that function will insert into the `Callback Queue` one by one and execute one by one
+- When user click multiple type assume 6 times than 6 time that function will insert into the `Callback Queue` one by one and execute one by one .

 ### example 3 fetch